 Through play the young children begin to develop a lifelong love of learning.
 Playful exploration accompanied by some guidance from the teacher and parents promotes the development of social skills, emotional intelligence, scientific inquiry, literacy, mathematics, a variety of sensory experiences, dramatic play, drawing and writing skills, creative expression and large and small motor skills.
 The majority of the class time is devoted to choice play.
 Please see the Home Page for a typical day schedule breakdown.

 The class meets outside the classroom for field trips most months of the school year.
 We also enjoy bringing guests from our community into the classroom with new and different experiences.
-Once a month the children have a cooking enrichment in the classroom.

 4/5 (Pre-K) Class